Employment Law

 Get Answers Now

-What Happens if You Are Terminated Around a Stat Holiday?
+What Happens If You Are Terminated Around a Stat Holiday?

-If your employment ends in B.C. before or after a statutory holiday, your employer must pay you any accrued holiday pay.
+If your employment ends in BC before or after a statutory holiday, your employer must pay you any accrued holiday pay.
 This applies even if you did not work on the holiday.
 Termination without proper compensation violates BC’s ESA.

 Do not accept severance offers or sign termination papers without speaking to an employment lawyer first.
 Employers often pressure employees to accept inadequate severance packages.
-Once you sign these documents, you waive your right to negotiate a fair severance package, which could be as much as 24 months’ pay.
+Once you sign these documents, you waive your right to negotiate a fair BC severance package, which could be as much as 24 months’ pay.

 Key Takeaways for Employees and Employers